jkstill/sqlrun-tests/trace-overhead/SQL-Trace-Overhead.md

 No. What it does mean is that you should be careful about how tracing is used.

-This test intentionally overloaed the database server, and then added more work by enabling Oracle trace on all 50 sessions.
+This test intentionally overloaded the database server, and then added more work by enabling Oracle trace on all 50 sessions.

-In real life, it would be much better to choose only a few sessions to trace, perhaps even just one session, without bind values, so a start can be made on learning where the performance problems lie.
+In real life, it would be much better to choose only a few sessions to trace on such a busy database, perhaps even just one session, without bind values, so a start can be made on learning where the performance problems lie.

 Why start with level 8 (no bind values)?